Where are ttp’s enrichment days held?

 What do the tickets cost?

 Tickets cost from £19 to £23 plus VAT (20%).
-Some schools may be able to reclaim the VAT so please check with your finance department.
+Some schools and colleges may be able to reclaim the VAT so please check with the school or college finance department.

 How many free staff tickets do I get?